OnSite Employer Testing logo — on-site and mobile employer drug and alcohol testing services

 What is mobile drug testing for employers?

-Mobile drug testing means a qualified collector travels to your workplace, yard, plant, or job site to complete drug and alcohol collections.
-Employees stay on or near the clock, and you control scheduling around shifts instead of clinic hours.
+Mobile drug testing means a qualified collector travels to your workplace, yard, plant, or job site.
+People stay on or near the clock, and you schedule around shifts instead of clinic hours.

 How does on-site employer drug testing work?

-You confirm who is testing, where to stage privacy, and how results should route to your TPA or MRO.
-Collectors arrive with supplies and forms, complete chain-of-custody steps, and package specimens for the lab instructions your program requires.
-For program detail by modality, see mobile drug testing; for a pre-event checklist, see what HR should prepare before on-site testing.
+Collectors arrive with supplies and the forms your order lists, verify donors, complete the collection steps your program requires, and package specimens for the lab path your TPA or policy names.
+You set staging, privacy, and who can sign.
+For modality detail see mobile drug testing; for a pre-visit checklist, see what HR should prepare before on-site testing.

 What kinds of employers use mobile or on-site workplace drug testing?

-Employers with distributed sites, shift work, safety-sensitive roles, or high cost from clinic trips—transportation, construction, manufacturing, logistics, energy, healthcare support roles, and professional offices with handbook-driven testing all use on-site or mobile collections when policy allows.
+Employers with multiple sites, shift work, safety-sensitive roles, or high cost from clinic trips—transportation, construction, manufacturing, logistics, energy, healthcare support, and offices with handbook testing—often use on-site or mobile collections when policy allows.

 Do you test at warehouses, construction sites, offices, and other job locations?